ISAITB/docs-tdl/source/constructs/index.rst

 .. index:: source (log)
 .. index:: asTemplate (log)
 .. index:: stopOnError (log)
+.. index:: level (log)
+.. index:: ERROR (log)
+.. index:: WARNING (log)
+.. index:: INFO (log)
+.. index:: DEBUG (log)

 .. _tdl-step-log:

 log
 ~~~

-The ``log`` step is used to add information to the test session's log output.
+The ``log`` step is used to add information to the test session's log output at various severity levels.
 The step itself is not visible on a test case's
 diagram but users can inspect its output in the recorded test session log.
 This step can be used both as a development utility
 for test case developers and also as a means of providing additional information to testers.
 The latter case can be valuable
 in providing e.g. technical details to complement a validation step if needed to inspect further details.